 - H: Heater (not an electrode)

-The power supply of the tube amplifier sends a current through the heater of the tube in order to bring the tube up to operating temperature.
+The power supply of the tube amplifier sends a current through the heater of the tube to bring the tube up to operating temperature.
 It also applies a positive charge to the anode and a negative charge to the cathode, effectively applying a large voltage across these two electrodes of the tube.

 As the tube is heated, thermionic emission causes the cathode (electron donor) to release electrons.
 These electrons then flow through the vacuum to the positively charged anode plate.

 In other words, the heat of the tube and voltage across the anode and cathode causes an electrical current to flow through the tube.
-This electrical current (and the voltage that causes it) it very high relative to an input signal.
+This electrical current (and the voltage that causes it) is very high relative to an input signal.

 The effective input signal of the tube amplifier is connected to the grid, which is the third electrode.

 This is effectively how the tube amplifier works.
-A power supply causes a rather large electrical current and a relatively small input audio signal controls the larger signal.
+A power supply causes a rather large electrical current, and a relatively small input audio signal controls the larger signal.
 The result, as expected, is amplification.

 Note that, in circuit design, the positive current flow is actually in reverse of the true direction in which electrons flow.
 The triode in the above schematic still has its cathode at the bottom and anode at the top.

-Of course there are other components to a tube amplifier but the tube (or tubes) are the central active components that require power to function.
+Of course, there are other components to a tube amplifier, but the tube (or tubes) are the central active components that require power to function.